Homemade Organic Baby Food

 If you are just introducing foods, try one food at a time for a few days and monitor your baby for allergic reactions.
 Once you have tried each food individually, you can begin to mix them.
 Mix the combinations below in equal proportions, adding breast milk or formula to desired consistency.

-When your baby is 8 months old, you can introduce proteins.
+When your baby is eight months old, you can introduce proteins.
 To prepare meat, boil it until it is no longer pink at all.
 Then blend it as you do fruits and vegetables.

 Try blending the following combinations: